json-com/json-com.github.io/_posts/2013-12-11-bootstrap-data-to-a-page.md

 from a REST endpoint comes with additional load time expense.

-If your app depends on this data, synchronously loaded (aka ‘bootstrapped’) JSON data will make your app snappy and your users happy.
+If your app depends on this data, synchronously loaded (aka "bootstrapped") JSON data will make your app snappy and your users happy.
 Not to mention, because of the server-side templating, REST endpoint security considerations are nullified.